 The Company receives reimbursements from state and provincial governments for portions of capital expenditures for improvements in track and other infrastructure.
-Based on the available accounting guidance for government grants, these reimbursements are accounted for as deferred credits that are amounts identical to the depreciation of the associated capital items so reimbursed.
+Based on the available accounting guidance for government grants, these reimbursements are accounted for as deferred credits that are amortized to income at amounts identical to the depreciation of the associated capital items so reimbursed.